IBM/Developer-Playground/didact/Readme-video-analysis.md

     <div class="section">
     <p style="font-size:24px">Execution Flow</p>
         <ol>
-        <li> User uploads recorded video file of the virtual meeting or a virtual classroom in the application.</li>
+        <li> Upload a video to the application.</li>
-        <li>FFMPG Library extracts audio from the video file.</li>
+        <li>FFMPG Library extracts audio from the uploaded video file.</li>
-        <li>Watson Speech To Text transcribes the audio to give a diarized textual output.</li>
+        <li>Watson Speech To Text transcribes the audio to get a diarized textual output.</li>
         <li>Watson Language Translator (Optionally) translates other languages into English transcript.</li>
-        <li>Watson Tone Analyzer analyses the transcript and picks up top positive statements form the transcript.</li>
+        <li>Watson Tone Analyzer analyses the transcript and picks up the top positive statements from the transcript.</li>
         <li>Watson Natural Language Understanding reads the transcript to identify key pointers from the transcript and get the sentiments and emotions.</li>
-        <li>The key pointers and summary of the video is then presented to the user in the application.</li>
+        <li>The key pointers and summary of the video are presented in a consolidated report.</li>
-        <li>The user can then download the textual insights.</li>
+        <li>Download the textual insights as a document (PDF).</li>
         </ol>
     </div>
     <div class="section">
     <p style="font-size:24px">Learning Resources</p>
         <div class="content-">
-        <a href="https://developer.ibm.com/articles/text-mining-and-analysis-from-webex-recordings/">Understanding the <b>Extract insights from videos</b> Asset.</a>
+        <a href="https://developer.ibm.com/articles/text-mining-and-analysis-from-webex-recordings/">Understanding the Extract insights from videos Asset.</a>
         </div>
    </div>
    <div class="section">